Why Do My Child’s Feet Turn In?

 What’s that?
 Metatarsus adductus, tibial torsion and increased femoral anteversion explained

 Metatarsus adductus, also known as metatarsus varus, is a common foot deformity that causes the front half of the foot to turn inward.
+This condition is noticed at birth or in infancy.
 Metatarsus adductus may also be referred to as "flexible" (the foot can be straightened by hand) or "nonflexible" (the foot cannot be straightened by hand).
 It is one of the most common foot deformities and almost always corrects on its own.

 Tibial torsion is literally a twisting of the lower leg bone.
 Almost all children have this to some degree at birth.
 It usually corrects over the first two years of life as the child grows.